vigneshavm/Interview-questions/Javascript1.md

 <br>

-## Detect if JavaScript is disabled on a page?
+## Detecting if JavaScript is Disabled on a Page

 <!-- Update here: /questions/how-do-you-detect-if-javascript-is-disabled-on-a-page/en-US.mdx -->